Workers

 Criteria

-• Labour conditions are audited by the brand or a third party against an industry-recognised code (e.g. BSCI, SMETA, or WCA audits) and on a regular basis (at least once a year).
+- Labour conditions are audited in persion by a third party against an industry-recognised code.
+The third-party must issue a report with with a pass or fail criteria (eg: SA8000).
 The auditor must be monitoring the following aspects: no child labor is used, employment is not forced and the working conditions are considered safe, equal, and are compensated fairly.
 Workers should be treated with dignity and given the right to collective bargaining

 Evidence should strongly support the claim and will be made publicly available